yohamta/furex/README.md

 ## Features

-- minimum functionalities to implement UI using Flexbox layout.
-- interactive components such as Button / MouseHandler / TouchHandler.

 | Feature                 | Supported | Note                                                                                                                   |
 |-------------------------|------------------|------------------------------------------------------------------------------------------------------------------------|
 | Flexbox layout          | o                | Supports a subset of flexbox layout spec.                                                                              |